egemenertugrul/overleaf_pagecount_bookmarklet/README.md

 # Overleaf Page Count Bookmarklet

-Shows current page and total page count.
+Shows the current page number and the total page count.
 Simple as that.

 [Overleaf](https://github.com/Overleaf) should have implemented this feature a **LONG** time ago.